Roger Federer Wins Back The World No. 1 Title And Drives Away With A Brand New Mercedes

 ‘With Federer, I have an amazing relationship.
 But my motivation on the court doesn’t change depending on who is in front of me.
 It’s not good when you play you should be motivated.
 The only goal is to overcome yourself.
 Because you can win or lose, but the only true satisfaction is bringing yourself beyond the limit.”

-Nadal is now ranked second in the world behind his biggest rival on court.
+Nadal is now ranked second in the world behind his biggest rival on the court.
 There could be another showdown on the grass court at Wimbledon again this year.
 Federer will be seeking his ninth Wimbledon title.
 He will be playing the Halle Open next week in which he needs to win that tournament in order to keep his No. 1 ranking.